sirolf2009/objectchain/README.md

 * If all the rules resolve to true, this transaction becomes the output of all the included BTC

 Note that while I've given a Bitcoin example, this system is not limited to cryptocurrencies.
 If you would like to make, for instance, a file sharing system then that would still be possible.
 The models and rules would simply need to be defined differently.

+## Dependencies

+This framework only has two dependencies.
+Namely https://github.com/EsotericSoftware/kryo and https://github.com/EsotericSoftware/kryonet.
+They are used for the serializing and networking.

 ## Module Overview